coleww/twitter_bot_generator/README.md

 This gem was made for use in the twitter-art-robot-[tutorial](http://github.com/coleww/twitter-art-tutorial) :dancers:

-It uses (twitter gem by sferik)[https://github.com/sferik/twitter] and sometimes (tweetstream)[https://github.com/tweetstream/tweetstream] to connect to various parts of twitter, so you can check out their documentations/sources to find other secret tweeting tricks.
-The twitter api docs are also (...sometimes useful...)[https://dev.twitter.com/overview/documentation].
+It uses [twitter gem by sferik](https://github.com/sferik/twitter) and sometimes [tweetstream](https://github.com/tweetstream/tweetstream) to connect to various parts of twitter, so you can check out their documentations/sources to find other secret tweeting tricks.
+The twitter api docs are also [...sometimes useful...](https://dev.twitter.com/overview/documentation).

 ## Contribute